Proposed Int. No. 1249-A

 Section 1.
 Chapter 1 of title 6 of the administrative code of the city of New York is amended by adding a new section 6-149 to read as follows:

 c.
-Any agency that has registered 100 or more contracts within the previous fiscal year, or for which the total value of contracts registered in the previous fiscal year exceeded $10 million; and more than 30 percent of contracts registered within the previous fiscal year are retroactive by 90 days or more, or more than 30 percent of the total dollar value of contracts registered within the previous fiscal year is comprised of contracts that are retroactive by 90 days or more, shall submit a corrective action plan to the city chief procurement officer and the council no later than January 1 of the following year containing, at a minimum:
+Any human services agency that either has registered 250 or more contracts within the previous fiscal year or has registered contracts in the prior fiscal year for which the total value of such contracts registered exceeds $25 million, and more than 50 percent of such contracts were registered more than 90 days after the start date of such contract, shall submit an action plan to the city chief procurement officer and the speaker of the council no later than January 1 containing, at a minimum:

 2. Specific procedural and operational improvements to be implemented;